Food and Your Moods Online Chat Transcript

 Dr. DesMaisons: Absolutely my pleasure!

 David: Good night, everyone.
 And I hope you have a pleasant weekend.
-Also, if you belong to a mail list or know others who might find our conferences helpful, I hope you'll pass the word around.

 Disclaimer: That we are not recommending or endorsing any of the suggestions of our guest.
 In fact, we strongly encourage you to talk over any therapies, remedies or suggestions with your doctor BEFORE you implement them or make any changes in your treatment.